oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/2-open-sql-worksheet.md

+# Open SQL Worksheet

-# Introduction
+## Introduction

 You will need to connect to Autonomous Database and run SQL commands to create a user, add workshop utilities, and load sample data.
 This lab provides instructions for connecting to SQL Worksheet using your browser.
 If you use a different tool such as SQL Developer desktop, you can use that tool.

-Estimated Time:  5 Minutes.
+Estimated Time:  Less than 5 minutes.

 ## Task 1 - Connecting to the Database Actions Tool Set